The 10 Members Of The “True” Python Family

 Source: “Brongersma’s Short-tailed Python, Python brongersmai in Kaeng Krachan np” by tontantravel – CC BY-SA 2.0

-Because of the patterns, blood pythons are extremely popular in captivity, so much that the species is now under pressure.
+Because of the striking patterns, blood pythons are extremely popular in captivity, so much so that the species is now under pressure.
 In 2022, Indonesia reported that 2195 wild caught blood pythons were exported annually, simply for the pet trade.
 But an illegal trade of 10,000 per year is also believed to exist, sidestepping quotas imposed by the government.
 There’s also a legal trade in leather – between 2004 and 2020, 67,950 small leather products (like wallets) made from blood pythons were exported from Indonesia.

 6 Indian python